-Mediation give the parties more control over the case and the outcome.
-The parties are able to participate more actively in creating a workable solution than if you go to court and leave the decision up to a judge.
-Also, you can create solutions that go beyond what the court can do but that address your situation and your dispute better.
+Mediation gives the parties more control over the case and the outcome.
+The parties are able to participate more actively in creating a workable solution than if they go to court and leave the decision up to a judge.
+Also, they can create solutions that go beyond what the court can do but that better address their particular situation and dispute.

-SC-100A

-Other Plaintiffs or Defendants
+SC-100A Other Plaintiffs or Defendants